eliascarbajo/Cisco-wlc-APs-swap/README.md

          configure selected APs with WLC2 as primary and WLC1 as secondary, and opposite with option wlc2to1.
     -f : filter for AP selection.
-You can put the name of an AP, or a regex for selecting multiple APs, or .*  for all APS.
+You can put the name of an AP, or a regex for selecting multiple APs, or .*  for all APs.

     Example:
     python3 wlc-APs-swap.py -c wlc1to2 -u admin -f AProom1-003